hennelly/Asia_wide_wolf_genomics/05_Phylogenomics/01_Autosomes/README.md

 - Run IQtree on each of the phy files -> [05_ASTRAL_runIQtree.sh](/05_Phylogenomics/01_Autosomes/05_ASTRAL_runIQtree.sh)
     - I then wrote an individual script to do `cat *treefile > alltreefiles.txt` to have a list of all final treefiles to run ASTRAL
 - Run ASTRAL on iqtree output -> [06_ASTRAL_runASTRAL.sh](/05_Phylogenomics/01_Autosomes/06_ASTRAL_runASTRAL.sh)
+    - There are different outputs:
+         - the `-q` option will give estimates of the branch length and local posterior support for each branch.
+Local posterior support probabilities are computed based on the gene tree quartet frequencies.
+The probability refers to the probability the branch is the true branch given the set of gene trees.